 The casing appears to be made from steel with wooden end cheeks.
 The look is rather utilitarian (see image).
 Also included was an external power supply which feels quite solid and heavy.
 On the power supply, there is open access to the 16vac power end points which I find less than ideal - it's an accident waiting to happen.

-The switches and dials look a little cheap, but they actually feel solid and provide for positive interaction.
+The switches and dials look a little cheap, but actually feel solid and provide for positive interaction.

 So far, I've only used the unit hooked up to my Mac Pro via USB, as an Aggregate Device combined with my Multiface II.
 The Multiface II currently provides the master clock, but for recording, I will change that to an Apogee AD.

 What does it sound like?
 In a word, great.
 Until now, I've always been monitoring through the RME, but I also felt something wasn't quite right about the sound.
 However, without having something "better" to compare it to, I wasn't sure what exactly I didn't like about it.
 Patching in the Ross Martin converter was something of a shocking experience, really.
 When I put on one of my favourite CDs and alternated between the two systems, at times it was as if I was listening to two different recordings - the difference wasn't subtle but very pronounced.
 While the RME seems to smother everything with an additional layer of metallic, "ringing" frequencies, the Ross Martin reproduces the sound of all instruments in the most musical, pleasant, well rounded and importantly, natural fashion.
 I am reminded of the sound of vinyl - even on small systems, vinyl often manages to convey a sense of realism, in that the musicians seem to perform right there in front of you.